opitzconsulting/jquery-mobile-angular-adapter/README.md

   this is very slow, as this would lead to many DOM traversals by the different jqm listeners for the "create"-Event.

+Integration of jqm routing and angular routing:
+- We chose to use the angular routing, as it is very flexible and programmable, and it is easier to integrate jqm routing with angular routing and the other way around.